-End the secret payments in oil and mining industries.
+It’s time to finally end secret payments in the oil and mining industries.

-It’s time for big oil companies to stop the war on transparency: Citizens of the most impoverished, yet resource-rich countries have a right to know where their national wealth is going, and public information about payments from companies will help them track this money.
+Oxfam America is joined by Senators, Members of Congress, investors with more than $5.6 trillion in assets under management, and civil society groups asking the SEC to promptly issue a new rule.
+All of these groups have supported public, company-by-company, project-level disclosure without exemptions, reflecting the compelling interest citizens and investors have for this information.
+Citizens of the most impoverished, yet resource-rich countries have a right to know where their national wealth is going, and public information about payments from companies will help them track this money.

 Help defend a new global standard